unoplatform/uno/doc/articles/get-started-vscode.md

 - Finally, in the debugger side menu, select the `Uno Plaform Mobile` profile
 - Either press `F5` or press the green arrow

+> [!TIP]
+> When deploying to an iOS device, you may encounter the following error: `errSecInternalComponent`.
+In such case, you'll need to unlock your keychain from a terminal inside VS Code by running the following command: `security unlock-keychain`

 # [**Mac Catalyst**](#tab/catalystdebug)

 > [!NOTE]